ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 ### The Merge and the Beacon Chain {#merge-and-beacon-chain}

 The Merge represents the formal adoption of the Beacon Chain as the new consensus layer to the current Mainnet execution layer.
-Once The Merge happens, validators will be assigned to secure Ethereum Mainnet and mining [proof-of-work](/developers/docs/consensus-mechanisms/pow/) will no longer be a valid means of block production.
+Once The Merge happens, validators will be assigned to secure Ethereum Mainnet, and mining on [proof-of-work](/developers/docs/consensus-mechanisms/pow/) will no longer be a valid means of block production.

 Blocks will instead be proposed by validating nodes that have ether staked for the right to participate in consensus.
-These upgrades set the stage for future scalability upgrades including data sharding.
+These upgrades set the stage for future scalability upgrades, including data sharding.

 <ButtonLink to="/upgrades/beacon-chain/">
   The Beacon Chain